Sat, 27 Sep 2008

 }

-In this example the eq operator is called with each pair $day, 'Monday', $day, 'Tuesday' etc. and the result is put in an any-Junction again.
+In this example the eq operator is called with each pair $day, 'Monday', $day, 'Tuesday' etc. and the result is put into an any-junction again.
 As soon as the result is determined (in this case, as soon as one comparison returns True) it can abort the execution of the other comparisons.

-This works not only for operators, but also for subs:
+This works not only for operators, but also for routines:

 if 2 == sqrt(4 | 9 | 16) {